shadow-robot/sr-ros-interface/README.md

-#Shadow Robot
+# Shadow Robot

 ## Overview

-This stack focuses on the core software packages built around [http://www.shadowrobot.com](our robots).
+This stack focuses on the core software packages built around [our robots](http://www.shadowrobot.com).
 We'll focus more on the simulated side of things here (as you'll get a full training when receiving one of our robot), but all the code that runs on our simulated robot also runs on the real hardware.

-The commands below are mostly summarised in this [attachment:ShadowROSCheatsheet.pdf](cheatsheet)
+The commands below are mostly summarised in this (cheatsheet)[/docs/resources/ShadowROSCheatsheet.pdf]

 ## Getting Started